arteria/cmsplugin-contact-plus/README.md

 ### development
 Please have a look at the latest commits for the work-in-progress-development version.

+- Generic GET key to hidden field.
+Use this in attach additional hidden data to the form.
+The slugified label is used for key lookup in the GET parameters.
+Eg.:
+label is 'Favorite Color', than the lookup in the URL is done based on 'favorite-color', in www.example.com?favorite-color=blue will pass {..., u'favorite-color':'blue', ...}  to the email.

 ### 1.0.4
 - Fixed default "from email address" in case ``ADMINS`` is not defined in ``settings.py``.
 (Issue #2)
 - Fixed typos and added translation markers.